 – “The Turfan Fragments on the Crucifixion”, Stud.
 Phil.
 14, 1917, 293-297.

-– with W. R. Harper, Caesar’s Gallic Wars.
+– With W. R. Harper, Caesar’s Gallic Wars.
+502 p.
 N.Y.
-1893 and ed. the text of G.W.
+1893 and ed. the text of the same.
 N.Y.
 1895.

-– with Al. Kerr, The Gospel of Matthew in Greek.
-Chicago1892; withK.
+– With Al. Kerr, The Gospel of Matthew in Greek.
+117 p.
+Chicago 1892; withK.
 P. Harrington: Greek and Roman Mythology.
+179 p.
 1897; with G. C. Scoggin: Mycenaean Troy.
+111 p.
 N.Y.
 1904.

-– with J. H. Stevenson: Herodotus and the empires of the east.
+– With J. H. Stevenson: Herodotus and the empires of the east.
+110 p.
 N.Y.
 1899.

 – Urbs Beata, Vision of the Perfect Life.
+87 p.
 Milwaukee 1902; Via Crucis, Lesson of Holy Week.
-1907; Christi Imago or the Christened Life.
-1915.
+8+76 p.
+Milwaukee 1907.

-– editor of the Vanderbilt Oriental Series.
+– Editor of the Vanderbilt Oriental Series.
 1-9; articles on Iranian etc. in JAOS, AJPh, etc.

 Sources: W.W.
 Briggs Jr. in Briggs (ed.), Biogr.
 Dict. of N. Am.
 Class.
-1994, 648f. filed; *A.V.W.
+1994, 648f.; *A.V.W.
 Jackson, “In appreciation of Prof. Tolman’s Oriental work”, In memoriam of H.C.T.
 Publ. by Alpha of Tenn., Vanderbilt Chapter of Phi Theta Kappa.
 Nashville, Tenn.
 1926, 86-88; Nat.
 Cycl. of Am.
 Biogr.
-44, 1924 with photo.
+44, 1924 with photo; thomastolmanfamily.org with photo.

 Last Updated on 1 month by Admin